A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 There are three scenarios where AnkiMorphs will automatically skip a card:

-1. You have selected the "Skip cards with only known morphs"-option in skip settings
+1. You have selected the Skip cards with only known morphs-option the in the card-handling settings:

 If the next card has one of the 'known' tags, then it will be skipped.

-2. You have selected the "Skip cards that have unknown morphs already seen today"-option in skip settings
+2. You have selected the Skip cards that have unknown morphs already seen today-option in the card-handling settings:

 Say you have three cards: card1, card2, card3, all of which have the same unknown morph.
 After you have answered card1 then the cards card2, card3 will be skipped.

-3. You have selected the "ignore names found in names.txt"-option in Preprocess settings
+3. You have selected the ignore names found in names.txt-option in preprocess settings

 Let's use the same example of three cards , card1, card2, card3.
 This time they all have the same unknown morph Alexander.
 If you use the Mark as name feature to mark Alexander as a name on card1, then the cards card2, card3 will be skipped.